-Foreign Policy and National Security Correspondent for USA Today, Komarow gave a lecture entitled "Reporting on Terrorism from the Frontlines: Perceptions vs. Realities" on November 8 in the Gore Concert Hall.
+Foreign Policy and National Security Correspondent for USA Today, Komarow gave a lecture entitled "Reporting on Terrorism from the Frontlines: Perceptions vs. Realities."
 Komarow has reported on all of the major developments in Iraq during the past two years.
 Since September 11, 2001, he has also reported from Europe, Afghanistan, Pakistan, Tajikistan, Yemen, and Djibouti.
 Before that, he accompanied ground troops into action in Bosnia, Kosovo, and Haiti.
 An AP correspondent in Washington for 10 years, Komarow also has extensive experience covering Congress and the presidential elections.

 2003–2004 Adamson Lecturer William H. Calvin